masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 In addition to simple assertions, Terraform offers the ability to reference a data source within `check` block assertions.
 It’s queried by Terraform at the end of each operation to evaluate the checks and obtain the most recent data from your environment.
 Terraform’s operation won’t be interrupted by failures in the scoped data block or any unsuccessful assertions.
 This unlocks continuous validation of your assumptions about the infrastructure rather than being confined to the point of initial provisioning.

 Also, this allows to utilize [`external` data source](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/external) provided by Hashicorp.
 It green-lights integration of arbitrary external scripts into your Terraform configuration.
 This can be a Python script, a shell script, or any other program that can read JSON from standard input and write JSON to standard output.
-It's worth noting that the use of the external data source comes with a caveat: it can potentially make your configuration depend on the specific environment where it runs, as it might rely on specific external scripts being available.
+It's worth noting that the use of the external data source comes with a caveat: it can potentially make your configuration depend on the specific environment where it runs, as it might rely on specific external scripts and language runtimes being available.

 Example: Add a case with Tailscale auth key expiration to Masterpoint repo.